 - Runs Nov 27 – May 10, 2020

 - Accessible with a normal entrance ticket* or a Vienna Pass

 - All display information in German and English

 - See also: Jewish Museum visitor & tickets info

-Vienna’s Zentralfriedhof cemetery is full of famous graves, not least those of Beethoven and Strauss Jnr.
-Just a few metres from those legendary composers lies the grave of one Hedwig Eva Maria Kiesler (1914-2000), better known to you and me as Hedy Lamarr, Hollywood diva and inventor extraordinaire.
+Vienna’s Zentralfriedhof cemetery has numerous famous graves, not least those of Beethoven and Strauss Jnr.
+Just a few metres from those legendary composers lies the grave of one Hedwig Eva Maria Kiesler (1914-2000), better known to you and me as Hedy Lamarr, Hollywood legend and inventor extraordinaire.